UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_06.md

 `available_canada_america`.
 We can forgo the other columns when reading the data in.

-In a similar way to selecting columns using `.iloc[]`, we put the desired column index positions in square brackets for the argument.
+In a similar way to selecting columns using `.iloc[]`, we specify the desired column indices in square brackets.

 ---